 NOTES:

-- Reference Information: The average test scores of admitted students over the past five years can be found here.
+• The average test scores of admitted students over the past five years can be found here .

-Proceed to either Type A or B Application
+Regular applicants will proceed to either Type A or Type B based on their educational background:

 ■ Criteria for Type A and Type B Applications: